“Anger is a sign that one does not understand,

 If you had a bucket of mud (representing negative emotions and behaviors, such as anger), but you wanted a bucket of clean fresh water (representing positive emotions and behaviors), you could put the bucket of mud under a tap and run fresh clean water (representing subliminal affirmations) into the bucket.
 But it would take a long time, and you would still have a bucket of muddy water.
 That is an analogy of how most subliminal affirmation downloads currently available on the Internet work, or perhaps do not work.
 Peter Zapfella uses his one-on-one therapies to ‘throw out’ or delete the mud (representing negative emotions and behaviors) and then you can choose to use the ‘Welcome’ Subliminal Affirmations to quickly and efficiently refill the bucket with fresh clean water (representing positive emotions and behaviors).
 No mud!
 No anger!

-Peter has succesfully worked with past clients who need to overcome ‘road rage’ issues, while preserving the ‘anger resources’ they use as professional football players, and sports people.
+Peter has successfully worked with past clients who need to overcome ‘road rage’ issues while preserving the ‘anger resources’ they use as professional football players, and sports people.
 Deleting all ‘anger‘ could ruin their careers if anger is a resource.

 Now you can listen to these subliminals when ready to sleep and let these gentle and encouraging words guide your unconscious mind into the realms of dreams.
 If you listen to this MP3 while sleeping, on ‘repeat’ or ‘loop’ your unconscious mind will hear this message around 450 times every night.
 Alternatively, you can listen in the background during the day at work or leisure, as no hypnotic trance is required.